 When shopping for a mortgage, look at the overall cost, not just the interest rate.
 Generally speaking, the higher the rate, the lower the number of points charged.
 Make sure you understand any hidden costs or special early payment penalties which could create problems for you.
 Look at different mortgage products, such as shorter-term fixed-rate loans or adjustable rate loans, but be sure you understand what your “worst case scenario” is if interest rates rise.

 Once you have settled on a community and seen several homes, you will make an offer on a home you like.
 If you and the seller, with the negotiating help of your agent, come to terms and you execute a sales contract, you will then finalize your mortgage.
+A real estate law firm will help you prepare all the necessary documents for the purchase and mortgage.
 The mortgage company will require a home inspection and a title search.
 You may have to coordinate your closing date based on when the seller can purchase another home and vacate.

 There are other considerations such as home warranty, private mortgage insurance (PMI) on loans over 80% (also called “mortgage insurance premium”, or MIP), title insurance and repair agreements with the seller.
 The agent will guide you through these issues and pave the way for a smooth, on-time closing.